CTFJournal/ctfjournal.github.io/_posts/2023-10-19-Threat-Intelligence-Tools.md

 This is an email analysis tool.
 We ar going to use the community edition for completing the tasks under this section.

+Once we sign up for an account and log in, we encounter an upload file screen within the Analysis tab.
+At this interface, we provide our email for analysis in the specified file formats.

 ![img6](/assets/images/threat_intel_tools/img6.png)

+Upon uploading, the email details are presented across various tabs:

+    Headers: Routing info, source/destination addresses, IP, DNS, timestamp.
+    Received Lines: Traversal details through SMTP servers.
+    X-Headers: Additional info added by recipient mailbox.
+    Security: SPF, DKIM, DMARC details.
+    Attachments: List of file attachments.
+    Message URLs: External URLs in the email.

+In this simulation, we assume the role of a SOC Analyst assigned to analyze a suspicious email - *Email1.eml*. located on the Desktop of the AttackBox

+##### What social media platform is the attacker trying to pose as in the email?
+Recipient and sender address?

+For the first 3 questions we get the response if oppening the email in Thunderbird

 ![img7](/assets/images/threat_intel_tools/img7.png)

+##### What is the Originating IP address?
+Defang the IP address.

+To find the source IP address we can click on "More" and select "View Source" in Thunderbird upper right side corner.

 ![img8](/assets/images/threat_intel_tools/img8.png)

+Keep in mind, for answering correctly we need to Defang the IP - meaning to alter its format to make it non-functional while preserving its visual representation.
+This is commonly done for security purposes, especially when sharing information in a non-executable context.
+For example, an IP address like "192.168.1.1" might be defanged as "192[.]168[.]1[.]1" to prevent accidental clicks or interpretations by systems that could potentially interact with the IP.

 ![img9](/assets/images/threat_intel_tools/img9.png)
 ![img10](/assets/images/threat_intel_tools/img10.png)
 ![img11](/assets/images/threat_intel_tools/img11.png)